Code-Institute-Submissions/jmarcosdias-tasty_JuneResub/README.md

 * Create a new django project, named tasty_project
 * Create a new app, named whats_for_dinner_app
 * Update settings.py with the new app, allowed hosts, cloudinary settings, getting of secret key and database url, templates dir, root url configuration, wsgi application, static url and media url configuration
-* Update urls.py and admin.py to facilitate the use of django admin module
+* Update urls.py and admin.py, allowing django admin module to manage recipes
-* Insert some recipe sample records to facilitate the development and dev-test of the recipe list functionality
+* Insert some recipe sample records, preparing for the development of the view recipe list functionality

 ### Starting with the view recipe list user story